24 Aug How to Prevent Eye Strain While Watching TV

 - Take advantage of commercial breaks by focusing your eyes on objects that are far away.
 Use the 20-20-20 rule: for every 20 minutes of TV look at something 20 feet away for 20 seconds.

-Other things you can do to help alleviate the effects of TV eye strain:
+Other things you can do to help alleviate the ill effects of TV and prevent eye strain:

 - If you feel TV eye strain coming on try to gently massage the eye or apply a hot cloth.